chrissav/interactive-iterm2-fallout-theme/README.md

 # interactive-iterm2-fallout-theme
 Fallout theme when launching an interactive app in iTerm2, such as `claude` or `k9s`.
-The theme will launch a startup sequence when the command is run and a shutdown sequence when exiting that will return to your default profile.
+The theme will launch a startup sequence when the command is run and a shutdown sequence when exiting that will return to your default iterm profile.

 ## Example